CGCookie/retopoflow/docs/_site/contours.md

 ## Transforming

 You can quickly slide loops around by simply clicking and dragging on an edge.
-[Not working yet]
+[Not working yet in version 4]

 To rotate or twist a loop around the surface of the source, use the hotkey `Alt R`.
-[Not working yet]
+[Not working yet in version 4]